Worklytics/appengine-mapreduce/java/README.md

 Java library for MapReduce implementation.

-Build seems to work with both `mvn` and `ant`, so instructions for both included below.
+## Build Instructions

-## Instructions with Maven
+Only Maven is currently supported.

 To test the library:
 ```shell script